 Step 5: Check cabinet door alignment and level

-After making adjustments or repairs:
+After making adjustments or repairs, check alignment with measurable standards:

 Verify it worked